cherry51015/Agent-Translator/agent_translator/README.md

 "message": "You exceeded your current quota"
 It means you hit the 50 free daily Gemini requests.

-Options:
+✅ Fixes:

 Wait 24 hours (quota resets daily).

-Use resumable_translator.py with batching:
+Use batching with the resumable translator:

 bash
 Copy code